microsoft/typespec/docs/standard-library/rest/resource-routing.md

 ### Automatic route generation

-Instead of manually specifying routes using the `@route` decorator, you automatically generate routes from operation parameters by applying the `@autoRoute` decorator to an operation, namespace, or interface containing operations.
+Instead of manually specifying routes using the `@route` decorator, you automatically generate routes from operation parameters by applying the `@autoRoute` decorator to an operation or interface containing operations.

 For this to work, an operation's path parameters (those marked with `@path`) must also be marked with the `@segment` decorator to define the preceding path segment.